Joint Optimization of Multi-agent Memory System: Limitation

+While CoMAM demonstrates the effectiveness of joint optimization with adaptive credit assignment for multi-agent memory systems, several limitations remain.

-The framework currently leverages a compact agent set (Extraction, Profile, Retrieval) to focus on verifying the efficacy of collaborative RL for personalized memory tasks.
-To prioritize the core verification goal, we reserve extended agent capabilities (such as memory modification for consistency maintenance and redundant memory deletion) for future work.
+\textbf{1.
+Simplified Agent Design.} We adopt a compact set of agents (Extraction, Profile, and Retrieval) to focus on core collaborative behaviors.
+More advanced functionalities, such as memory editing, consistency maintenance, and redundancy removal, are not explicitly modeled and remain for future exploration.